kusterlab/picked_group_fdr/data/fragpipe_example/ReadMe.md

 **Download FragPipe result files**

-1. Download `fragpipe.zip` file from this folder.
-It contains the necessary FragPipe results files needed to run this example and allows one to skip directly to step 5.
-For the settings used to generate these files, see step 4 in Option 2.
+1. Download the `fragpipe.zip` file from this folder.
+It contains the necessary FragPipe results files needed to run this example.
+For the FragPipe settings used to generate these files, see step 4 in Option 2.

 **Running PickedGroupFDR**